-The Rebellious Sounds Archive is a Heritage Lottery Funded project created and undertaken by Dreadnought South West between 2017 – 2019 to create the ﬁrst community archive collection of oral histories about the activism of women in the South West.
-In the centenary year of the very ﬁrst votes by women (2018), we hope that the contemporary archive of stories will illuminate and inspire people to ﬁnd out about their heritage and possible connections to the women’s suffrage campaign from 100 years ago.
+The Rebellious Sounds Archive is a Heritage Lottery Funded project created and undertaken by Dreadnought South West between 2017 – 2019 creating the ﬁrst community archive collection of oral histories about the activism of women in the South West.
+We hope that the contemporary archive of stories will illuminate and inspire people to ﬁnd out about their heritage and possible connections to the women’s suffrage campaign from over 100 years ago.
 This project presents an opportunity to commemorate, consider, share the heritage of women from that time, before it is lost forever, and the Representation of the People Act of 1918, to recognise how women’s suffrage has acted as inspiration for contemporary women’s activism.
-Stories so far include the setting up of a local Rape Crisis service, campaigning for greater recognition of Tourette’s Syndrome in adults, volunteering on a migrant relief ship in the Mediterranean, setting up a theatre company that promotes the visibility of BAME talent in the South West, to name a few examples.
+Forty-eight oral histories were collected, covering themes including the setting up of a local Rape Crisis service, campaigning for greater recognition of Tourette’s Syndrome in adults, volunteering on a migrant relief ship in the Mediterranean, setting up a theatre company that promotes the visibility of BAME talent in the South West, to name a few examples.

 Above: experiencing the Rebellious Sounds Archive Listening Booth, February 2018.
 Photography by Theo Moye.